-- Unlock the car with the remote control. - Insert the key fully into the ignition lock. - ▷ In cars with convenient access, press the button on the door lock.
+- Unlock the car with the remote control. \triangleright - \triangleright Insert the key fully into the ignition lock. - ▷ In cars with Comfort Access, press the button on the door lock.

 Display on the revolution counter

 When the system is armed, all LEDs pulse.
 After approx. 16 minutes one LED flashes.